 Variable Description Installs Veritas InfoScale RPMs.
 Configuration can be CFG{opt}{install} performed at a later time using the -configure option.
 List or scalar: scalar Optional or required: optional CFG{activecomponent} Specifies the component for operations like precheck, configure, addnode, install and configure(together).
 List or scalar: list Optional or required: required CFG{accepteula} Specifies whether you agree with the EULA.pdf file on the media.
-List or scalar: scalar Optional or required: required CFG{keys}{vxkeyless} CFG{keys}{vxkeyless} gives the list of keyless keys to be registered on the system.
-CFG{keys}{license} CFG{keys}{license} gives the list of user defined keys to be registered on the system List of Scalar: List Optional or required: Required.
-CFG{systems} List of systems on which the product is to be installed or uninstalled.
-List or scalar: list Optional or required: required CFG{prod} Defines the product to be installed or uninstalled.
+List or scalar: scalar Optional or required: required CFG{keys}{vxkeyless} CFG{keys}{vxkeyless} gives the keyless key to be registered on the system.
+CFG{keys}{licensefile} CFG{keys}{licensefile} gives the absolute file path to the permanent license key to be registered on the system.
+List of Scalar: List Optional or required: Required.
+CFG{systems} List of systems on which the product is to be installed or uninstalled List or scalar: list Optional or required: required CFG{prod} Defines the product to be installed or uninstalled.
 List or scalar: scalar Optional or required: required